sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 Looking at a pattern and figuring out its siteswap can be tricky at first, especially if you're new to juggling.
-I'll show some examples so that you get comfortable with the concept of siteswap.
+I'll show some examples so that you get the hang of it.

 ## Siteswap examples

-We'll look at two examples here.
 Let's start with the simplest pattern: cascade.
-I have slowed down the animation below and given different colors to the balls to make it easier to visualize.

 <figure>
     <img src="{static}/img/siteswaps/3-analyze.gif" />